 Observe the dramatic landscapes and coastal scenery of Victoria from lookout vantage points dotted across state and national parks.

-Many of the world’s largest gold nuggets have been found in the Golden Triangle of central Victoria - try your luck at fossicking.
+Many of the world’s largest gold nuggets have been found in the Golden Triangle of central Victoria - try your luck at fossicking and prospecting.